-In the ﬁrst ﬁfteen years of his scholarly career, Winter authored, co-authored, or edited four major books on Beethoven and published a substantial number of inﬂuential articles on compositional process, performance practice, and Franz Schubert (he contributed the Schubert article to the new 2000 edition of the Grove Dictionary of Music and Musicians).
+In the ﬁrst ﬁfteen years of his scholarly career, Winter authored, co-authored, or edited four major books on Beethoven and published a substantial number of inﬂuential articles on compositional process, performance practice, and Franz Schubert (he contributed the Schubert article to the 2000 edition of the Grove Dictionary of Music and Musicians).
 The Beethoven Sketchbooks (with Douglas Johnson and Alan Tyson, published by the University of California Press) received the Otto Kinkeldey Award from the American Musicological Society for the best scholarly music book of 1985.
 Winter’s other awards and honors in that same period included a Guggenheim Fellowship in 1983 and, in 1990, the Frances Densmore Prize (for the best article on musical instruments between 1986-89) from the American Musical Instrument Association.
 He also served a term as an elected member of the American Musicological Society’s Board of Directors.

 In 1989 Winter’s career took a dramatic turn when he was invited by Bob Stein of the Voyager Company to produce its ﬁrst original interactive software title—today widely regarded as the ﬁrst commercial interactive publication.
 As an instinctively multimedia performer and author, Winter’s programs on Beethoven’s Ninth Symphony, Igor Stravinsky’s The Rite of Spring (called “masterly” by the New York Times); Mozart’s “Dissonant” Quartet, and Dvorak’s New World Symphony have been hailed in the New York Times, the Wall Street Journal, Newsweek (where he was proﬁled as one of “50 to Watch” in cyberspace), U.S. News and World Report, Wired Magazine, People Magazine, and elsewhere as milestones in multimedia publishing.

-In addition to his interactive creating and authoring, Winter has become an articulate international spokesperson for the role of content and the arts in a digital world.
+In addition to his interactive creating and authoring, Winter is an articulate international spokesperson for the role of content and the arts in a digital world.
 He worked closely with both Apple and Microsoft in developing their early multimedia platforms and strategies.
 He has been a featured or keynote speaker/performer at many professional conferences, including the Microsoft CD-ROM Conference, Digital World, Stuart Alsop's Agenda '90, the UCLA Multimedia Roundtable, the Japanese National Audio-Visual Conference in Tokyo, MacWorld Expos in the United States and Mexico, Milia (Cannes, France), Intermedia (San Francisco), the Governor's Conference on the Arts & Technology (Santa Clara), the Emily Carr Institute in Vancouver, B.C., the Ziff Institute, and keynote addresses for the National Association of Schools of Music.

-He also recorded a live video music series for RCA Victor that was launched with three titles in February 1995.
-From 1996-2002 he led for the Association of Performing Arts Presenters (the major presenter organization, based in Washington, D.C.) an annual five-day seminar for arts presenters in Aspen, La Jolla, and New York entitled "Classical Connections" that explored broad issues of understanding and programming classical music with a focus on audience and community education.
+Winter also recorded a live video music series for RCA Victor that was launched with three titles in February 1995.
+From 1996-2002 he led for the Association of Performing Arts Presenters (the major American presenter organization, based in Washington, D.C.) an annual five-day seminar for arts presenters in Aspen, La Jolla, and New York entitled "Classical Connections" that explored broad issues of understanding and programming classical music with a focus on audience development and community education.

-Winter’s current and future projects include new interactive DVDs (Bach Stories–Five Fugal Tales; and How They Played Chopin; How We Play Chopin).
-He is also involved in upgrading and preparing for release more than 30 of his media projects and live performances for release on laptops, iPads, iPhones, and other digital platforms.
+Winter’s current and future projects include new interactive programs (Bach Stories–Five Fugal Tales; and How They Played Chopin; How We Play Chopin).
+He is also involved in upgrading and preparing for release more than thirty media projects—including his now iconic program on the Ninth Symphony, whose history is documented in the newest revision of Processing: A Programming Handbook for Visual Designers and Artists (to appear in 2013 from MIT Press)—and performances for release on laptops, iPads, iPhones, and other digital platforms.